1. You Don’t Actually Have The Right To Own Guns Because You Aren’t In A Militia!

 Burger King knows nothing about the Internet bandwidth business.
 So they ignorantly clamor for the Neutrality they would never, ever impose – or have the government impose – on themselves.

-Standards by Michael Hooten In my day job, I’m a test engineer.
+In my day job, I’m a test engineer.
 Specifically, I create electronics to test other electronics.
 At work recently, I have had an ongoing… debate.
 Yes, I think debate is the right word.
-Because my boss told me to look at a test and think of some ways to improve it. […]
+Because my boss told me to look at a test and think of some ways to improve it.
+And my initial response was, this is a horrible test, and you need to rethink it entirely.

 At first glance, the core insights of economics seem mundane.
 As something’s cost rises, consumers buy less of it.
 Producing more clothing requires transferring more resources to textile factories and, hence, away from other uses.
 When Jen buys a pear from Al for a dollar, she does so because she values the pear more than whatever she otherwise would have purchased with that dollar — and Al values what he will buy with that dollar more than he values the pear.